istio/istio.io/content/blog/2019/egress-traffic-control-in-istio-part-3/index.md

 container environment.
 In summary, we can say that Kubernetes Network Policies provide transparent, Kubernetes-aware egress traffic control, which is not DNS-aware.

-Another approach that predates Kubernetes network policies is a **DNS-aware egress proxy/firewall**.
-In this approach, applications are configured to direct the traffic to the proxy and to use some proxy protocol, e.g.
+The second alternative predates the Kubernetes network policies.
+Using a **DNS-aware egress proxy or firewall** lets you approach, applications are configured to direct the traffic to the proxy and to use some proxy protocol, e.g.
 [SOCKS](https://en.wikipedia.org/wiki/SOCKS).
 Since the applications must be specially configured, this solution is not transparent.
 Moreover, egress proxies are not